amdonatusprince/spacetar-on-xdc/README.md

 ### Intuitive User Interface:
 The design of the user interface was paramount in fostering a user-friendly and inviting experience.
 Employing BlocksPay, Wagmi, React.js, and other cutting-edge technologies, we fashioned an interface that facilitates seamless interactions with the underlying blockchain infrastructure.

-We established a bridge between the frontend and the Base blockchain.
+We established a bridge between the frontend and the XDC blockchain.
 This enabled users to transparently engage with smart contracts and participate in the Spacetar community.

 ## Challenges we ran into
 Our journey in bringing Spacetar to life was not devoid of challenges.
 Navigating the complexities of blockchain technology, designing a seamless user interface, and integrating various components required strategic problem-solving and persistent collaboration.